+Table C–7 – SPID Migration Tunables

 SOA Notification Priority Tunables

 Many notifications are sent to both the Old Service Provider and the New Service Provider.
 As indicated in the table below, some of these notifications can have different priorities based on whether the Service Provider is acting as the Old Service Provider or the New Service Provider for the port.
 During the notification evaluation process this option was not given to all notifications that are sent to both the Old Service Provider and the New Service Provider for one or more reasons.
 Some of those reasons were: